zhartaunik/magento2-verify-connection-button/README.md

 ### 1. Implement AdapterInterface.
 Implement an interface where you make an attempt to establish a connection with the service you need.
+Examples of fields usage are described in comments to this file.

 ### 2. Create routes configuration.
 Create etc/adminhtml/routes.xml